trampgeek/jobe/README.md

 1. filteredStdout().
 This performs the same task as filteredStderr() except it filters stdout, available to the function as $this->stdout.

-1. getParam(param).
-This function is called by the Runguard Sandbox to set the memorylimit, max cputime, maximum stderr and stdout stream sizes and the maximum amount of file output.
-The base class method just returns the default values; subclasses can override the defaults if they wish (but currently no subclasses do).

 Good luck!